wharfkit/website/src/lib/docs/Templates/LoginPlugin.md

 ---
 title: Login Plugin Template
-description: A foundational template designed for the creation of login plugins integrated with the Wharf SessionKit.
+description: A template for creating login plugins for the Wharf SessionKit.
 category: Templates
 published: true
 order: 3